ayushais/deep_3d_descriptor/README.md

 ```

 #### 3.5.1.
-Example for visualizing the estimated feature correspondences and the aligned pointcloud.
-The correspondences are estimated using the metric learned by the network
+Examples for visualizing the correspondences and the aligned pointcloud

-In the Tensorflow environment. python_server.py is in the python_cpp folder
+##### 3.5.1.1.
+Estimate the correspondences using the learned metric

 ```
 python python_server.py --model_name ../models/deep_3d_descriptor_matching --use_hinge_loss 0